FS > M.A.Y.B.E.

 This is not medical advice—always consult a medical professional before changing your approach to caring for yourself.

-Filed in: Productivity /119/ | Therapeutic Practice /144/ | Rest /21/ | Control /110/
+Filed in: Therapeutic Practice /144/ | Rest /21/ | Productivity /119/ | Control /110/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Minon."
-Pretty sure it has to do with a feeling of a loss of control.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Blubaeming."
+Which I believe is a term used when speaking about solidified coffee.